Home Recipe IndexBeverages How to Make Simple Syrup at Home

 • Add sugar and water together in a saucepan.
 Heat on medium-low heat.

 • Continuously stir until the sugar is dissolved.
 Do not let the mixture boil.
+You will not it is completely dissolved when the liquid becomes see through rather than murky.

 • Pour into a container and seal tightly with lid.
 Let cool on the counter before transferring to the refrigerator.